-The proximity of a helicopter t a den site less than 30 meters, as well as 30 to 80 meters often involve rash evasive and defensive behavior from adults as well as juvenile foxes.
+The proximity of a helicopter to a den site less than 30 meters, as well as 30 to 80 meters often involved rash evasive and defensive behavior from adults as well as juvenile foxes.
 At 81 to 150 meters and 151 to 300 meters, reactions varied from alert to very excited.
-The severity of the "average" reaction decreased as the distance from the a - reaction type
+The severity of the "average" reaction decreased as the distance from the